mscarpiniti/PyDSBook/README.md

 The book introduces the fundamental concepts of Python with applications in data science.
 It offers a compact, self-contained, and accessible collection of methodologies and practical examples designed to support learning.
 The text is intended for undergraduate and graduate students who may not have a prior programming experience.

-If you have Git installed, you can clone the book repository, otherwise simply download it and move to the coreect folder:
+If you have Git installed, you can clone the book repository, otherwise simply download it and move to the correct folder:
 ```
 git clone https://github.com/mscarpiniti/PyDSBook.git
 cd PyDSBook
 ```

-To use the code, it is suggested to create a new Python environment, i.e., `PyDS`, with `pip`:
+To use the code, it is suggested to create a new Python environment (i.e., `PyDS`) with Spyder and `pip`:
 ```
 conda create -n PyDS python=3.12 Spyder pip
 ```